rails/rails/guides/source/configuring.md

 #### `config.active_record.partial_inserts`

 Is a boolean value and controls whether or not partial writes are used when creating new records (i.e. whether inserts only set attributes that are different from the default).
-The default value is `true`.

 #### `config.active_record.partial_updates`